-Majors: Computer Science, Computer Science and Mathematics, Information Technology, Information Technology and Web Application Development
+Majors: Computer Science, Computer Science & Mathematics, Information Technology, and Web Application Development

 Minor: Information Technology (combined with Business)

 Computer Science is a career that continuously grows and changes, and it can be utilized in just about every field: business, medical, education, law enforcement/security, service industries, communication (voice, visual and print), science, engineering, gaming/simulations, manufacturing, and more.
 You name it, and computer science is right there, making it work in so many different ways.
 So, if you want a career in a field that is always new, always challenging and always growing, computer science is for you, and the University of St. Francis will help you be ready through unique learning experiences.

 USF offers two paths of study and four majors in Computer Science.
 Two of the majors are cross-discipline to focus on your specific area of interest and career choice.

 What is Computer Science?
 Programs that control what computers can do like move a robotic arm; track patient information; provide data for a 911 call or shuffle a deck of cards are developed by computer science programmers.